-How to Configure Telnet in Cisco Packet Tracer? – In this article, after creating a small network topology with the Cisco Packet Tracer program, we will make a Telnet connection to the Cisco Router on the local network.
+In this article, after creating a small network topology with the Packet Tracer program, we will make a telnet connection to the router over the local network.

-How to Configure Telnet in Cisco Packet Tracer?
+How to Enable Telnet on a Cisco Router

-For the Cisco Packet Tracer Telnet configuration, double-click Cisco Router1 to open the CLI command prompt and type No and press Enter to skip the initial configuration.
+Double-click Cisco Router1 to open the CLI prompt and type No to skip the initial configuration and press Enter.

-To enable Telnet on Cisco Router, execute the following commands, respectively.
+To enable Telnet on the Router, execute the following commands in order.

 Enter configuration commands, one per line.
 End with CNTL/Z.

 %LINK-5-CHANGED: Interface GigabitEthernet0/0, changed state to up